Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

 \subsubsection{Fragmentation and Depletion}

-In Fig.~\ref{fig:8modefrag}, we plot the fragmentation parameter $F$ and depletion parameter $D$, Eq.~\eqref{eq:FandD}, as a function of scattering length $a$ in the eight-mode model for a variety of particle numbers and double well geometries.
-The main qualitative differences between these prediction and those of the two-mode model in Fig.~\ref{fig:2modefrag} are that the eight-mode states exhibit less fragmentation and more depletion.
+Fig.~\ref{fig:8modefrag} shows the fragmentation and depletion parameters $F$ and $D$ (Eqs.~\eqref{eq:F} and \eqref{eq:D}), as a function of scattering length $a$ in the eight-mode model.
+The main qualitative differences between these predictions and those of the two-mode model in Fig.~\ref{fig:2modefrag} are that the eight-mode states exhibit significantly less fragmentation and there is now nonzero depletion.
+In the case of the largest barrier height $L=3$, we also now find non-monotonic dependence of $F$ on $a$ for the largest particle number, $N =10$ (upper right hand panel).

-Recall that $F$ and $D$ are defined in terms of $n_{0}$ and $n_{1}$, the occupation numbers of the first two natural orbitals (see Eq.~(\ref{eq:FandD})).
-In the two-mode model, these are the only two occupation numbers, so there is no depletion.
-In the eight-mode model, there are eight natural orbitals to occupy.
-The fact that there is less fragmentation and simultaneously more depletion in the eight-mode case implies that the occupation of the orbitals is spread out among more than just the first two, but also that $n_{0}$ is larger relative to $n_{1}$ in the eight-mode case than in the two-mode case.
-This is not particularly surprising.
-In the two-mode case, the only way to reduce $n_{0}$ is to increase $n_{1}$.
-However, because the eight-mode states can occupy the other six natural orbitals, a reduction in $n_{0}$ can be compensated by an increase in any of $n_{1}$ through $n_{7}$.
-Hence, conditions that would have led to pure fragmentation in the two-mode case leads to less fragmentation with some depletion in the eight-mode case.
+In the eight-mode model, there are eight natural orbitals to occupy, rather than two.
+The fact that there is less fragmentation and simultaneously now also depletion in the eight-mode case implies that the occupation of the orbitals is spread out among more than just the first two, but also that $\mathcal{N}_{0}$ is larger relative to $\mathcal{N}_{1}$ in the eight-mode case than in the two-mode case.
+When there are only two modes, the only way to reduce $\mathcal{N}_{0}$ is to increase $\mathcal{N}_{1}$.
+However, because there are six other natural orbitals to occupy in the eight-mode model, a reduction in $\mathcal{N}_{0}$ can be compensated by an increase in any of $\mathcal{N}_{1}$ through $\mathcal{N}_{7}$.
+Hence, conditions that would have led to pure fragmentation in the two-mode case lead to less fragmentation with some depletion in the eight-mode case.